BlueStamp-Engineering-2022/Griffin_BSE_Project/index.md

 ﻿# Glove Controlled Robotic Hand
 My project is a robotic servo motor hand controlled by a glove and flex sensors.
-It uses multiple servo motors that pulls strings which makes the fingers move.
+It uses multiple servo motors that pulls strings which[to make?] makes the fingers move.
 The servo motors are controlled by code from an Arduino that links a glove that uses flex senors to see how much the fingers should bend.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|